 Tao Te Ching is divided into two great sections: the Book of Tao, and the Book of Te.
 Still modern discoveries of older versions showed another division: the Book of Te

-and the Book of Tao, which give something like: The Classic of Te and Tao.
+and the Book of Tao, which gives something like: The Classic of Te and Tao.

 The first section of the book is mostly interested in philosophical ideas regarding the Tao and its manifestation.
 The second part,

-addresses the problem of governing the country from the view of a Taoist (that is, a person who follows the Tao).
+addresses the problem of governing the country from the point of view of a Taoist (that is, a person who follows the Tao).

 Generally speaking, the content of the book is made of short essays approaching

-the features of Tao - the creator and sustainer of everything in the Universe - and the art of following the Tao which is the supreme goal of Taoist adepts.
+the features of Tao - the creator and sustainer of everything in the Universe - and the way of following the Tao which is the supreme goal of Taoist sages.

 Also the book teaches the art of governing the country and basically doing everything by following the Tao or Taoist ethics.
 This is why many specialists